-In 2020 and 2021 Kids Thrive is running a unique project working with pre-adolescent kids to raise awareness about the addictive nature of gaming and the potential links to gambling harm.
+During rolling Covid school and community lockdowns in 2020 / 2021, Kids Thrive ran a unique project co-designing a creative prevention and early intervention program with pre-adolescent kids to raise awareness of the addictive nature of gaming and potential links to gambling harm.

-The outcome is a creative resource kit of animations, creative learning activities and reflective discussions, that will soon be available to schools throughout Victoria.
+The outcome – a kit of animations, creative learning activities and reflective discussion starters – will be available online to schools throughout Victoria in 2023.

 ‘We found that the loot boxes in almost half (45%) of the 22 games we analysed met the criteria to be considered psychologically similar to gambling, even though they are rated as appropriate for adolescent players under the age of consent for gambling.’